jacoblindstrm/jacoblindstrm.github.io/_posts/2020-02-19-my-thoughts-on-dark-mode.markdown

 ## Contrast
 As I mentioned above, make sure all of your modes have enough contrast to make your content accessible to all.
 However, some user might require or prefer higher contrast.

-Maybe high-contrast could be the black and white color scheme?
+Maybe high-contrast could be that black and white color scheme many argue for that dark mode is?
 The (currently) experimental media query has three different values, including color scheme preferences.
-I think we could combine prefer-color-scheme and high-contrast media queries instead.
+I think we could combine *prefer-color-scheme* and *high-contrast* media queries instead.

 ## Implementing on the web